With 89 millon drivers on the road in Spain this summer, here are some tips to make your Spanish Road trip incident free.

 Brake Pads

-Brake pads wear away with lots of use and this is often quite noticeable when using them as they make a screeching or squealing noise.
-Getting them replaced will stop the noise and make your trip a lot safer.
+Brake pads wear away with lots of use.
+You notice they are worn as they screech or squeak noise.
+Getting them replaced will stop the noise and make your trip safer.

 Light bulbs